inrupt/etl-tutorial/resources/CredentialResource/User/README.md

 # User Credentials directory

-This directory contains credentials files, where each file contains a single user's credentials for each of the data sources for which they have an account.
+This directory (and potentially it's subdirectories) can contain credential files, where each file contains a single user's credentials for each of the data sources for which they may have an account.

-Our ETL process will iterate over each of these credentials files, and execute the ETL process for each one, thereby loading data from each data source into that user's Solid Pod.
+Our ETL process can iterate over each of these credentials files, and execute the ETL process for each one, thereby Extracting data from each data source for which that user may have provided their credentials, Transforming that data into Linked Data, and Loading it into that user's Solid Pod.

-Some data sources may be optional (i.e., a user not having an account, or not providing their credentials for that account if they do have one), meaning the ETL process will simply not attempt to extract, transform and load data for that user from that data source.
+It's important to re-iterate that for each user, data sources may be optional (i.e., a user not having an account, or not providing their credentials for their account even if they do have one), meaning the ETL process will simply not attempt to Extract, Transform, and Load data for that user for that particular data source.